Office cake culture lives on in Britain despite health warning - BusinessWorld Online

 The trend in the UK is “only going to get worse,” said Katharine Jenner, director of Obesity Health Alliance, a coalition of over 40 organizations that tackle obesity by influencing government policy.

-Obesity is costing Britain’s National Health Service and the wider society something like 60 billion pounds ($72.63 billion) a year, she said.
+Obesity is costing Britain’s National Health Service and the wider society something like £60 billion ($72.63 billion) a year, she said.

 The country needs to change its broader food culture and soon.